s-blu/obsidian_dataview_example_vault/00 Meta/FAQ.md

 > Maybe my [script for generating example data](https://github.com/s-blu/obsidian_things/tree/main/example_data) is helpful to you!

 > [!question]- I'm trying to achieve something with dataview, but it doesnt work!
-> Hop over to the [Obsidian Community](https://obsidian.md/community) and ask for help either in the forum or Discord.
+> You can try our tips on [[trouble shooting queries]] Hop over to the [Obsidian Community](https://obsidian.md/community) and ask for help either in the forum or Discord.
 The Obsidian Community is a very helpful lot, so go ask them!